 Finally, be sure to check out the champagne pools.
 These are a natural spectacle with water, foam and bubbles creating a sandy bubble bath for all to enjoy.

 Fraser Island is the largest sand island on the planet and is located a six and a half-hour drive away from Brisbane.
 Although not as close as other spots, it is definitely worth visiting.
-Fraser Island is world-heritage listed and is one of the best weekend trips from Brisbane you can do.
+Fraser Island is also world-heritage listed.

 Here, you can snorkel through shipwrecks, hike in subtropical rainforests, and explore the endless beaches.
 If you enjoy swimming, I recommend visiting some of the 200+ freshwater lakes on Fraser Island.
 Lake McKenzie is the most popular, but there are many others worth visiting too.